Wansford, Cambridgeshire: History

 The Parish Church of St Mary the Virgin is a Grade I listed building and is the main Church of England parish church of Wansford.
-There is also a former chapel in the village centre, but this has since been converted into a private residence.
+The Norman font of circa 1120 has a cylindrical bowl with figures under arcading; it was found at Sibberton Lodge in Thornhaugh parish.
+There is also a former chapel in the village centre, now converted into a private residence.

 The Great North Road crossed the River Nene on Wansford Old Bridge, which is a Grade I listed building.
 The stone bridge replaced a wooden bridge with eight arches damaged by floods in 1571.
 The Great North Road was diverted to the east and the 1920s concrete bridge is itself Grade II*; it now carries the northbound carriageway of the A1.

 Wansford is under two parish councils.
 Wansford Parish Council, within the area of Peterborough City Council, comprises the village north of, and including, the Old Bridge.
 The village to the south of Wansford Old Bridge (The Haycock side) is represented by Sibson-cum-Stibbington Parish Council and comes under Huntingdonshire District Council.
 Wansford station is in Stibbington parish.
 The village was split between two counties until 1965 when it came under one authority, (Huntingdon and Peterborough and, from 1974, Cambridgeshire).
 The boundary post between the Soke of Peterborough in Northamptonshire (the north side of the River Nene) and Huntingdonshire (the south bank) is still there halfway across the bridge.

 On 2 May 2007 the helicopter of Phillip Carter, entrepreneur and owner of the Haycock Hotel, was found as it had crashed nearby in woods at Kings Cliffe.